Imran4424/Data-Structure/readme.md

    - Write a program to implement the rear operation (view the rear element) in a queue using a linked list.
 5. **Check if Empty:**
    - Write a program to check if the queue is empty using a linked list.
-6. **Display Queue:**
-   - Write a program to display all elements in a queue using a linked list.

 #### 2. Advanced Operations